-In pursuit of its educational mission, the Zeeh Pharmaceutical Experiment Station in conjunction with Extension Services in Pharmacy offers a coherent program of education and training in drug product development that brings the relevant science and technology together in the context of regulatory science and business.
+In pursuit of its educational mission, the Zeeh Pharmaceutical Experiment Station in conjunction with the Division of Pharmacy Professional Development in the School of Pharmacy offers a coherent program of education and training in drug product development that brings the relevant science and technology together in the context of regulatory science and business.

 - STATION sponsored short courses in this domain enable scientists and technical managers to increase their skills and knowledge in the process and science of drug product development.